Is Fruit and Vegetable Supplements safe?

 Lack of Serious Adverse Effects

 The safety profile of FV supplements appears to be favorable, with no serious adverse effects reported in the majority of clinical studies.
-Participants in these studies generally tolerated the supplements well, and any reported side effects were mild and transient.
+Participants in these studies generally tolerated the supplements well, and any reported side effects were mild and transient3.
 This suggests that FV supplements can be a safe addition to the diet for most individuals.

 Gut Microbiota Modulation

 Interestingly, FV supplements have also been shown to modulate gut microbiota composition, which can have additional health benefits.
-For example, a study found that FV supplementation led to a decrease in the abundance of certain pro-inflammatory gut bacteria and an increase in beneficial bacteria, which may contribute to improved gut health and reduced inflammation.
+For example, a study found that FV supplementation led to a decrease in the abundance of certain pro-inflammatory gut bacteria and an increase in beneficial bacteria, which may contribute to improved gut health and reduced inflammation6.

 Conclusion